nowheredense/weightedautomata/README.md

 * ``WeightedAutomaton.py``: WeightedAutomaton and auxiliary ProbabilityList classes
-* ``witnesses``: a Deflate (zlib)-compressed archive of many witnesses to the [PFA complexity](https://arxiv.org/abs/2402.13376) of binary strings through length 9 and beyond
+* ``witnesses``: a Deflate (zlib)-compressed archive of many witnesses to the [PFA complexity](https://arxiv.org/abs/2402.13376) of binary strings through length 10 and beyond

 ## Installation
 Requires Sage 9.x or higher (for Python 3).
 Tested in 9.4.
 The code heavily uses native Sage functionality and cannot run in Python alone.

-To use, just copy WeightedAutomaton.py into the working directory and run
+To use from the Sage command line, just copy WeightedAutomaton.py into the working directory and run

     sage: load("WeightedAutomaton.py")

+If in a Jupyter notebook, you should instead run

+    %run -i 'WeightedAutomaton.py'

+in a cell, or use your preferred method of running external scripts.
+(Make sure your kernel is set to Sage!)

 If you also want the database of PFA complexity witnesses, download the file ``witnesses`` to the working directory and run, e.g.,